majasma/echo_timestamp/readme.md

 ### How to make it start at login?
 Systemd is used to run the executable at login.
 In order for it to run you need to add a service.

-For the service:
-run "sudo vim /etc/systemd/system/server_echo_timestamp.service" and add the content of ./server/service_file.txt
+run "sudo vim /etc/systemd/system/server_echo.service" and add the content of ./server/service_file.txt

 In order to start the service:
 - sudo systemctl daemon-reload
-- systemctl start server_echo_timestamp.service
+- systemctl enable server_echo_timestamp.service

 To check if the service is running: systemctl status server_echo_timestamp